joalelg/churn_model/README.md

 ## ML churn prediction model MLOps project
 Entire machine learning lifecycle with the MLOps tools.

 A simple ML churn  model trained using using open-source tools.
-Then, the deployment is done using Flask, GitHub actions, and Heroku.
+Experiments, API and front-end deployment are done using Flask, GitHub actions, and Heroku.
 Finally, production model monitoring is done using EvidentlyAI.
-Most of these tools are open-source so that anyone can simply experiment with the code.

 The model is build using Kaggle  [churn data](https://www.kaggle.com/c/customer-churn-prediction-2020/data?select=train.csv).